 Under Service status, hit the Stop button and click on OK.

-After the service is stopped, once again Right click on Apple Mobile Device Service and click on Start option from the drop-down menu.
+After the service is stopped, right-click Apple Mobile Device Service and select Start from the drop-down menu.

 Now open your iTunes and connect your iPhone to import the pictures.